Queen Anne-Marie of Greece: Later life

-On 14 August 2004, Anne-Marie and her husband Constantine visited their former home in Athens, the former Royal Palace that is currently the Presidential Palace, for the first time since 1967.
-They were received by then-President of Greece Costis Stephanopoulos along with other members of the International Olympic Committee, of which Constantine was an honorary member of.
+Following the resolution of the disputes, relations between the Greek royal family and the Greek government began to relax.
+On 14 August 2004, Anne-Marie and her husband Constantine visited their former home in Athens, the former Royal Palace, which is now the Presidential Palace, for the first time since 1967.
+They were received by then-President of Greece Costis Stephanopoulos along with other members of the International Olympic Committee, of which Constantine was an honorary member.
 In December 2004, Constantine, Anne-Marie and their children were again invited to pay a personal private visit by President Stephanopoulos.
 Once the games concluded, the government announced that Anne-Marie and Constantine's exile would finally be revoked.

-In 2013, Anne-Marie and Constantine returned to reside in Greece.
-They sold their home in London for €11.5 million and announced their return to Greece.
-He and his wife, Anne-Marie, purchased a villa in Porto Cheli, Peloponnese residing there until they relocated to Athens in the spring of 2022.
+In 2013, Anne-Marie and Constantine sold their home in London for €11.5 million and announced their return to Greece.
+The couple purchased a villa in Porto Cheli, Peloponnese, residing there until they relocated to Athens in the spring of 2022.
 For her 60th birthday, Anne-Marie boarded the cruise ship the Aphroessa, which Constantine had organised for her.

 Constantine began experiencing health and mobility issues, leading to him requiring more care from Anne-Marie.
 He was hospitalised following his COVID-19 diagnosis.
 On 10 January 2023, Anne-Marie became widowed when her husband died of a stroke at the private Hygeia Hospital in Athens at the age of 82.

 On 19 December 2024, Anne-Marie's children and five of her grandchildren applied for Greek citizenship, selecting the surname "Ντε Γκρες" (De Grèce; "of Greece").
 Anne-Marie did not apply, with it being reported that she was "not interested".